Martha Somerman: Research and career

+The Somerman played a key role in identifying and characterizing cementoblasts, the cells responsible for forming cementum, a vital mineralized tissue covering tooth roots.
+Cementoblasts are essential for tooth attachment and regeneration, contributing to periodontal health by facilitating the anchoring of teeth to the surrounding bone.

 Somerman has more than 190 peer-review publications with over 8,000 citations and she has contributed to 20 books or book chapters.

 Awards and honors

 She has received numerous honors and awards throughout her academic career.